petedavisdev/petedavis.dev/_notes/stackedit.md

 Separating it from the browser makes it feel more like a focussed note taking app.
 It also means you can use it offline, saving notes on your device until you can reconnect and sync.

+## StackEdit markdown editor
-6. StackEdit makes formatting you notes easy.
+StackEdit makes formatting you notes easy.
 If you're not already familiar with markdown, or even of you are, there's a toolbar to help you quickly format your content.
+If you pas

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY1NDkxNjc1LDEyOTcxNTY4MzIsLTk0Nj
-YzOTAyNiwyMDMwMjA1Mjk4LC0xODk1MDEwOTIzLC04NDUxNzQ2
-ODcsLTcwMDk2NDc5NSwtOTUwNjUzMzQ5LC0xMjMwMDIwMTQ1LC
-0yMDQ0NzMzMjJdfQ==
+eyJoaXN0b3J5IjpbMTA4MDYzODM5NSwxMjk3MTU2ODMyLC05ND
+Y2MzkwMjYsMjAzMDIwNTI5OCwtMTg5NTAxMDkyMywtODQ1MTc0
+Njg3LC03MDA5NjQ3OTUsLTk1MDY1MzM0OSwtMTIzMDAyMDE0NS
+wtMjA0NDczMzIyXX0=
 -->